-Here's A Complete Timeline Of The Increasingly Batshit Story About Priti Patel's Undisclosed Meetings In Israel
+Here's The Increasingly Batshit Story That Eventually Led To Priti Patel's Resignation

-Last week BBC News reported that international development secretary Priti Patel had held some meetings while on holiday to Israel – without telling the Foreign Office first.
+Last week BBC News reported that international development secretary Priti Patel had held some meetings while on holiday in Israel – without telling the Foreign Office first.

 The story described how Patel had been on a family holiday in August when she met a senior politician and visited some organisations to discuss government business.